How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 How long does it take to smoke an 8 lb pork shoulder at 225°F?

-Like a pork butt, an 8-pound pork shoulder would take about 12-16 hours at 225°F. Remember to check the internal temperature to ensure it’s done.
+An 8-pound pork shoulder would take about 12-16 hours at 225°F. Remember to check the internal temperature to ensure it’s done.

 Leave a Comment